lauramichellecp/trains/Trains/README.md

 ### Planning
 The Planning directory contains an analysis of the Trains project plan, and a data definition for Trains game board.

+### Player
+The Player directory contains the player game state, the Player API, and the stategy classes.

+### Remote
+The Remote directory contains the networking / remote interactions between the admin components and the remote players, includes a proxy admin and a proxy player.

 ```plan-analysis.md``` Includes 5 questions that we felt were unclear from the project description.